Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/1st-level/feather-fall-2024.md

   - V
   - M
 material: "a small feather or piece of down"
-duration: "1 Minute
+duration: "1 Minute"
-cast_time: "Reaction
+cast_time: "Reaction"
 description: |
   Choose up to five falling creatures within range.
 A falling creature's rate of descent slows to 60 feet per round until the spell ends.
 If a creature lands before the spell ends, the creature takes no damage from the fall, and the spell ends for that creature.
 excerpt: "Choose up to five falling creatures within range."